 - 😌Bottom line: it’s always best to have representation!

 ❓What is the Difference Between a Listing Agent and a Selling Agent?

 The listing agent is hired and contracted by the seller.
 Their commission is negotiated upfront, and written into the listing agreement, usually a percentage of the sale price.
 The listing agreement is a contract between the seller and the listing agent.
 Then, the listing agent agrees to share that commission with any “cooperating” agents when the property is marketed on the local MLS (Multiple Listing System).

 The selling agent is the agent that brings the buyer that purchases the house.
 In Maryland, we call that a “Buyer’s Agent”.
 A buyer’s agent has contracted with a buyer to help them buy a home.
 Both the listing agent and the buyer’s agent have a contractual, fiduciary responsibility to their client.
 Maryland is a progressive consumer advocacy state, one of the first states to codify “Buyer Agency”.
 Read more about Buyer Agency: Why You Should Use a Buyer’s Agent

 🤔Will I Get a Better Deal by Going Directly to the Listing Agent?

-The answer to questions like this aren’t easy to give, because so much depends…depends on the agent, the seller, the situation, and market.
+Will going to the listing agent save you money?
+The answers depend on the agent, the seller, the situation, and market.
 The listing agent is a self-employed business person who can make any decision they want regarding how they deal with their commissions and their agreements with a seller.
 Here’s the deal:

 - There is no cut and dried formula for how a real estate agent is contracted.
 Everything is negotiable.